David Jones appointed as Digital Content Writer

 David Jones: The character arc of Jon Snow in “Game of Thrones” is loosely based on my life story.

 Thank you, David, for taking the time to chat with us.
-Your commitment and optimism reinvigorate the whole team!
+Your expertise and optimism reinvigorate the whole team!